jrd261/exp-docs/_pages/developers/reference/python-sdk-1.0.4.md

 **`resource.name`**

 The name of the resource.
-Can be set directly.
+Can be set directl

 **`resource.document`**